 Location.
-38° 45.94′ N, 77° 5.721′ W. Marker is in Groveton, Virginia, in Fairfax County.
-Marker is on Huntley Meadows Lane west of Harrison Lane (County Route 723), on the right when traveling west.
-Touch for map.
-Marker is in this post office area: Alexandria VA 22306, United States of America.
+38° 45.928′ N, 77° 5.664′ W. Marker is in Groveton, Virginia, in Fairfax County.
+Marker is at the intersection of Harrison Lane (County Route Touch for map.
+Marker is at or near this postal address: 6918 Harrison Lane, Alexandria VA 22306, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Huntley (a few steps from this marker); New Views, New Voices (within shouting distance of this marker); a different marker also named Huntley (about 300 feet away, measured in a direct line); A View from the Beginning (about 300 feet away); Explore Historic Huntley (about 300 feet away); Missing Views, Lost Stories (about 400 feet away); Saint Mark's Episcopal Church (approx. 0.6 miles away); Beacon Field Airport (approx. 0.7 miles away).
 Touch for a list and map of all markers in Groveton.

 Also see . . .
 Friends of Historic Huntley.
 (Submitted on January 13, 2020.)